DocOtak/gsw-xarray/README.rst

    # Or if you want to get a list of multiple variables
    ds.gsw[["sigma0", "alpha"]]

 If you wish to use the accessor with automatic detection of arguments, but for a function whose arguments do not have a standard name, it is possible.
-You need to set an option in gsw, either in a context or globally
+You need to set an option in gsw-xarray, either in a context or globally

 .. code:: python